Randy Maniloff explores Halloween tort cases.

 A former student from Golden Gate law school who lives and practices in Hawaii sent this picture of a true torts-loving person’s car.

 We will engage in outrageous speculation that it belongs to a plaintiffs’ personal injury lawyer.
 If you think about it, who else would get a “TORTS” license plate?
 Maybe geeky law professors with nicknames like Tortman or pattisiers who can’t spell, but really no one else.
-Insurance defense lawyers wouldn’t do it because it would violate the insurance industry’s position that torts do not actually occur.
+Insurance defense lawyers wouldn’t do it because it would violate the industry position that torts do not actually exist.

 –Thanks to Laura Ozak.